|Standing (Left to Right): Kenneth E. Fetrow, President Al Bienstock, John P. Gaspich, Jr., Vice President John V. Thomas, and Nathan P. Silcox|

 |John P. Gaspich, Jr.

 John P. Gaspich, Jr. is a Certified Public Accountant (CPA), a Certified Government Financial Manager (CGFM), a Certified Fraud Examiner (CFE), and Certified in Risk Management Assurance (CRMA), and is the Director of Internal Audit for a $1.3 billion entity.
 He graduated from the Pennsylvania State University and possesses extensive experience in the intricacies of government and business operations.
+He is currently enrolled in the Executive Masters of Public Administration Program at the University of Pennsylvania Fels Institute.
 While practicing at international public accounting firms, he specialized in the public services and governmental arena and provided financial assurance, compliance, and performance improvement consulting services to government and non-profit entities, including the Commonwealth of Pennsylvania and many of its agencies and departments, and numerous Pennsylvania counties.
 He has continually served on the Hampden Township Sewer Authority since 1996 and also served as a member of the Hampden Township Golf Advisory Board for three years.
 John and his wife, Anne, have lived in Hampden Township for over 20 years raising their four children.